Broad Chalke Services

 Trains to Salisbury or Tisbury from London Waterloo take about 90 minutes and the stations are about twenty five minutes away by taxi.
 Look up your train times here.

-Classic Cabs taxi telephone 07780 578717.
+Classic Cabs taxi telephone 01722 710111 or 07780 578717.

 Wiltshire Police